synthetichealth/syntheticmass/README.md

 $ npm run build
 ```

-This will clean out the `build` directory of all files, and run webpack with the `production` flag enabled.
-This will turn on additional optimizations in webpack to minify the bundled code.
+This will make the same optimizations as `build-stg` but will run webpack with the `production` flag **enabled**.
-It will also switch between the development API Server and production API server.
-See the file `site/webpack.config.js`

 ### Deploying the site

 All files necessary for the production site are located in the `build` directory.
 Copy those files to the webroot of the server.

 ## Server Setup
-Server setup is documented in detail in [Synthetic Mass Server Setup](./setup/syntheticmass_setup.md).
-All releases should be documented in [RELEASE.md](./setup/RELEASE.md).
+Server setup is documented in detail in [Synthetic Mass Server Setup](./setup/README.md).
+All releases should be documented in [RELEASE.md](./RELEASE.md).